adegenna/xview-yolov3/_sources/installation.rst.txt

 Installation
 =====================

-The purpose of this document is to provide detailed, step-by-step instructions on how to install Pytorch, YOLOv3, and all associated dependencies.
+The purpose of this section is to provide detailed, step-by-step instructions on how to install Anaconda for Python virtual environments, the Pytorch framework, Nvidia GPU drivers, and the ``yolov3`` project repository.

 Anaconda
 ---------------------